 We would not normally agree to a restriction to explicitly support one of the costs associated with our overseas challenge fundraising programme.
 However, we would discuss this with the donor at the time of making the donation.
 It is unlikely that we would agree to a donation that is dependent on the completion of a trek by a named participant.

 We are consistent in our publicity and charity fundraising materials (eg. Sponsorship forms and online fundraising platforms) that donations made will support the work of Dig Deep, and as such, that no restrictions are placed upon it.

 On the rare occasion that we solicit funds for a specific area of work (for example, toilet construction), we are clear about this in publicity and marketing.

 Unless a restriction is made by Dig Deep or a restriction agreed with us at the time of making the donation, we are legally unable to refund the donation, as per Section 15.2.8(a) of the Institute of Fundraising Code states the following:

-If donations are given without conditions it automatically belongs to the relevant charity regardless of whether or not an activity is completed.”
+If sponsorship money is given without conditions it automatically belongs to the relevant charity regardless of whether or not an activity is completed.”

 What to do if you are unhappy and would like to discuss it further

 We hope that this adequately explains our position on refunding donations and the reasons for this.
 We assure you that we have not come to this position lightly, and indeed, consider that this is the only position available to us under Charity Law.

 If you would like to raise a formal objection, you can do so by writing to Ben Skelton, Director of Dig Deep, or to our Chair of Trustees.
 Our contact details can be found here.